supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/25-Delta-lake-in-Azure-Databricks.md

     ![Azure portal with a cloud shell pane](./images/25-1.png)

-1.  selecting a ***PowerShell*** environment and creating storage if prompted.
+1. Selecting a ***PowerShell*** environment and creating storage if prompted.
 The cloud shell provides a command line interface in a pane at the bottom of the Azure portal, as shown here:

     ![Azure portal with a cloud shell pane](./images/25-2.png)